Consensys/doc.orion/docs/Configuring-Orion/TLS.md

 #### Generating a new certificate for a node

-Each node needs its own certificate.
+We recommend each node has its own certificate.
 To generate the certificate, complete the following process:

 1. Generate a key file called orion_cer.key by running the following command: